 Our clinical team of doctoral level, in-network psychologists in Houston provides anxiety therapy in person and online across Texas.

-Our psychologists come from diverse cultural backgrounds, speak multiple languages, and have lived and worked in multiple countries and settings.
-We are attentive to how culture, migration, race, gender, identity, and social position shape a person's life and inner world.
+Our licensed psychologists speak multiple languages, and have worked in various countries and settings.
+We are attentive to how culture, migration, race, gender, and identity shape a person's life.
+We provide in-person therapy in Houston and telehealth across Texas, and a number of us are also PsyPact-authorized to see patients across states.

 Our clinical approach is depth-oriented.
-We are interested in what sustains the symptoms, not only what they look like on the surface.
-Why does this keep happening, and where did it come from?
-These questions take time and require a different quality of attention, a willingness to stay with what is uncomfortable, and a clinician who can hold complexity over the long term.
+We are interested in what sustains the symptoms, not only what they look like on the surface, which takes time and requires a different quality of attention and a clinician who can hold complexity over the long term.

-We are in-network with Aetna, BCBS, Cigna, United Healthcare/Optum, and Oscar.
-We verify your benefits before your first appointment.
+We are in-network with Aetna, BCBS Texas, Cigna, United Healthcare/Optum, Oscar, Tricare, and Curative, and we'll verify your benefits before your first appointment.
 Our clinical director reviews each inquiry personally and recommends a clinician whose background and approach fit what you are bringing in.

 What Changes Over Time

-• Not constant calm, but more room.
+Not constant calm, but more room.
 Fewer alarms inside the ordinary day.

-• Clearer edges around needs and limits.
+Clearer edges around needs and limits.

-• Sleep that feels more natural, less like a task
+Sleep that feels more natural, less like a task

-• An ability to pause before reacting.
+An ability to pause before reacting.

-• Less self-management and more active participation in your own life.
+Less self-management and more active participation in your own life.

 PhD-Level Training in Anxiety